wnarifin/covid-19-malaysia/README.md

 # About "covid-19-malaysia"
-This repository hosts the dashboard Covid-19 Situation in Malaysia.
+This repository hosts the code for the Covid-19 Situation in Malaysia dashboard.
 This is accessible from:
 - https://healthdata.usm.my:3939/content/174
-- https://wnarifin.github.io/covid-19-malaysia/ (no longer updated as of 29/7/2021)
+- https://wnarifin.github.io/covid-19-malaysia/ (no longer updated as of 3/8/2021) -- utilize only data shared by MoH

 It also contains: